Gabriele Pin

 Gabriele Pin (born 21 January 1962) is an Italian football coach, and a former player.
-He is currently an assistant coach at Al-Ittihad Kalba.
+He is currently an assistant coach at Sepahan.

 Pin became a coach after a long professional career as a midfielder.
 As a player, he won the Scudetto and Intercontinental Cup with Juventus and the UEFA Cup Winners' Cup, the UEFA Cup and the UEFA Super Cup with Parma.

 As a coach he has served as assistant to Cesare Prandelli in the latter's stints as manager, earning a runners-up medal with the Italy national team at UEFA Euro 2012.
 On 6 September 2021, he joined Esteghlal coaching staff.